 In 2020, America’s Physician Groups is marking the 14th edition of our national Standards of Excellence™ (SOE®) survey.
-Last year’s survey results were announced at our Colloquium in Washington, DC in November 2019.
+This year’s survey results will be announced at our virtual Colloquium conference November 17-19, 2020.

 Conducted annually, SOE® is a blueprint for assessing the tools and processes APG members have in place to meet the escalating expectations of healthcare purchasers and patients.
 The survey helps set the bar for healthcare consumers to evaluate a physician group’s technical quality, responsive patient experience, and affordability.